G-ChandraSekhar/G-ChandraSekhar/README.md

 - 🛠️ Also worked as a **Software Engineer @ e2e Rosh IT Solutions**, Bengaluru
 - 🧠 Passionate about **distributed systems**, **agentic AI**, and **scalable backend architecture**
 - 🟢 Currently looking for **SDE / MLE new-grad roles** — open to relocation
-- 📍 Based in New York | F-1 OPT / STEM OPT eligible
+- 📍 Based in New York, NY

 ---